Gluten Free Fudgy Avocado Double Chocolate Chip Cookies

 2 ripe avocados (medium size)

-3 tbsp chocolate syrup (sugar free or regular)
+4 tbsp chocolate syrup (sugar free or regular)

 1 tsp pure vanilla extract

-1/2 coconut sugar, or brown sugar
+1 cup date sugar or coconut sugar or brown sugar

 1/2 cup almond flour